jabrouwer82/govtservices/README.md

 For example:
 http://government-services.appspot.com/ask?q=How much wood would a woodchuck chuck?

-or any HTML compatable version of the above, will issue a POST request to Watson with that question from the uta\_student13 role account if in the deployed version, or form your personal account if locally run.
+or any HTML compatable version of the above, will issue a POST request to Watson with that question from the uta\_student13 role account if in the deployed version, or from your personal account if locally run.

 ## Configuration